DR. A

 After completing medical school at St. George's University and his residency in Physical Medicine & Rehabilitation at SUNY Downstate — where he served as Chief Resident — Dr. A pursued fellowship training in Interventional Spine & Sports Medicine in Birmingham, Alabama, honing his expertise in the most advanced pain management techniques available.

 Today, he serves as Partner and Senior Vice President of Provider Relations & Development at Clearway Pain Solutions, one of the largest interventional pain practices in the Mid-Atlantic, spanning over 100 offices across seven states.
-He simultaneously leads Outreach Recovery as CEO, runs Javan Wellness as Co-founder and Medical Director, and holds multiple Medical Director positions across the region.
+He founded Rubrica Medical, a clinical decision-support platform for procedure validation and payor coverage across interventional spine, orthopedics, and spine surgery.
+He serves as Chairman of the Board at Outreach Recovery, runs Javan Wellness as Co-founder and Medical Director, and holds multiple Medical Director positions across the region.

 His appointment by Governor Larry Hogan to the Maryland Medical Cannabis Commission — where he served as Education Chairman for over three years — reflects the trust placed in his judgment at the highest levels of healthcare policy.